 Troubleshoot special or foreign characters

 Sometimes foreign or special characters appear bold or in a different font than surrounding text.
-This issue is caused by browser variations in rendering special characters.
-To resolve the issue, create a custom Typekit ID.
+This issue may be due to browser variations in rendering special characters.
+If you copied and pasted this text, try typing the text directly into Squarespace.
+If the issue continues, you can create a custom Typekit ID.